TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </p>
 </div>

-<p style="color: #f0b90b;">As well as services, information development and mobility are the sectors where there is the greatest native participation.
-Based on the available data on the distribution of the employed population by industry in the United States, based on the resulting distribution from population data and estimates of foreigners born in Mexico and unauthorized immigrants from Mexico, we have obtained the following results:</p>
+As well as services, information development and mobility are the sectors where there is the greatest native participation.
+Based on the available data on the distribution of the employed population by industry in the United States, based on the resulting distribution from population data and estimates of foreigners born in Mexico and unauthorized immigrants from Mexico, we have obtained the following results:

 <p style="color: #f0b90b;">Distribution of the foreign-born population of Mexican citizens employed in the USA by industry:</p>